ABOUT BACE

 Mission: Equity at Work!

-The Black Alliance of Colleges and Employers (BACE), originally founded in 2008, addresses the unique needs and challenges of institutions and employers serving African Americans and those of African descent including a focus on Black military, veterans and spouses.
+The Black Alliance of Colleges and Employers (BACE), originally ideated in 2008, addresses the unique needs and challenges of institutions and employers serving inclusive and diverse tale including a focus on military, veterans and spouses.

-BACE is fiscally sponsored by the YWCA Metropolitan Chicago with a mission of eliminating racism and economic empowerment including career services, workforce development and entrepreneurship.
+BACE V-Suite is fiscally sponsored by the YWCA Metropolitan Chicago Breedlove Accelerator with their mission of eliminating racism and economic empowerment including career services, workforce development and entrepreneurship.

 BACE Research